Lightroom Running Slow? Here's How You Can Fix It

-If you’ve upgraded to Lightroom 4 or Lightroom 5, you might have noticed it running painfully slow at times.
-Happens to me all the time and I don’t know why.
+If you’ve upgraded from Lightroom 4 to Lightroom 5 or even Lightroom CC, you might have noticed things suddenly getting slow at times.
+Happens to me all the time and under different circumstances.
 It’s inconsistent.
-I’ve hit the forums and Google and have decided to compile a list of every solution I’ve found related to this issue.
-And I can tell you one thing, it’s not hardware related.
-I have these problems on the top of the line machines.
-8-core solid state with 24 gigs of ram.
+I’ve hit the forums and Google and have decided to compile a list of every solution I’ve found related to this issue as well as solutions that have been emailed to me by readers.